 At the R/I visit the interventionist recommends to participants who do not need to lose weight to target their initial daily calories to 1800 kcal per day for women and 2300 kcal per day for men (see Appendix C for rationale).
 For participants who need to lose weight the goal is about 1500 kcal per day for women and 2000 calories per day for men.
 The purpose of this recommendation is to give participants a calorie target and to make sure they do not eat too few calories.
 Later participants learn the number of calories they need to eat to lose and/or maintain their weight by keeping food records and observing their weight pattern in relationship to their physical activity and recorded caloric intake.
 The interventionist monitors participants' food intake by regularly reviewing the Food and Fitness Diaries.
-If the participant appears to be making unhealthy food choices, the interventionist intervenes (see chapter 44 on Nutrition Adequacy).
+If the participant's recorded calorie intake drops below 1200 for women and 1500 for men or if the participant appears to be making unhealthy food choices, the interventionist intervenes (see chapter 44 on Nutrition Adequacy).